-The Indian Pueblo Cultural Center, Shumakolowa Native Arts & Pueblo Harvest Cafe are open 7 days a week.
+The Indian Pueblo Cultural Center, Shumakolowa Native Arts & Pueblo Harvest are open 7 days a week.

 Indian Pueblo Cultural Center Museum:

 Monday - Sunday: 9:00 am-5:30 pm or online 24 hours a day

 Monday-Saturday 7:00 am-9:00 pm

 The Indian Pueblo Cultural Center is closed on New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day & Christmas Day.

 Wheelchairs are available free of charge on a first come, first served basis at our Guest Relations desks.

 All areas of the ground floor are wheelchair accessible.
 This includes the Indian Pueblo Cultural Center’s exhibition galleries, the courtyard and Native American dances, Pueblo Harvest and Shumakolowa Native Arts.

 Strollers can be used in all buildings.

 Food and drink are not permitted in the Indian Pueblo Cultural Center’s indoor galleries.